 OSD causes pain and tenderness at the tibial tuberosity below the kneecap.
 Other typical symptoms also include:

 The goal of Osgood-Schlatter disease treatment for OSD is to alleviate pain and inflammation and allow the growth plate to heal.
-Treatment options include:
+Treatment options in Singapore include:

 Osgood-Schlatter disease typically recovers fully once the growth plate fuses at an older age.
 This can take 6 to 24 months, depending on the age of onset.
 Often, the noticeable bony bump remains, but this generally does not cause long-term problems.
 If the bony bump is too prominent, your child may experience discomfort when kneeling.